KL242 (Early Roman Italian Lamp) [permalink]

 Description

-Circular, concave discus has relief of scallop shell, raised rim, and two prominent flat framing rings.
+Circular, concave discus has relief of uncertain design, raised rim, and two prominent flat framing rings.
 Slightly sloping, plain shoulder with rounded rim.
 Volute nozzle.

+Typical fabric, firing, and surface treatment for ware.
 Fabric: 7.5YR 7/4, pink.
 Slip: 10YR 6/4, light yellowish brown, to 7.5YR 5/4, brown.
-Slightly hard, fine fabric has frequent, small, rounded, white inclusions.
-Dull slip varies in thickness and color.
-Sparse, large clay nodules.
-Corinthian.
+Slightly hard, fine fabric has uncommon, small, rounded, tabular, white inclusions and rare black specks.
+Dull slip varies slightly in thickness and color.

 One large fragment preserves small part of discus, shoulder and nozzle.
-Traces of encrustation.
+Slight, extensive abrasion; somewhat worn breaks; frequent patches of encrustation.

 Published as